The Company She Kept

 As a teenager, Sabrina overcame the challenges of bouncing around numerous foster and group homes, frequently being rejected for her sexuality.
 She emancipated from the system and prepared herself to start school.
 The company she kept, unfortunately, led her down a dark path instead.

 The young woman with whom Sabrina had a relationship since the age of 15 was a drug addict.
 She used meth on a regular basis and tried to convince Sabrina to join her.
 Sabrina wasn’t interested.
 As a matter of fact, she argued with her girlfriend time and again begging her not to use.
-But, ultimately, there came a time when Sabrina lost that argument and was persuaded to try using meth herself.
+But ultimately, there came a time when Sabrina lost that argument and was persuaded to try using meth herself.

 She was living in a group home in Pasadena when it happened.
 Sabrina said, “I can’t count how many group homes and foster homes I had lived in.”
 Her girlfriend and roommate surprised her by using meth in her room while she was in the shower.
 She said, “I was scared of meth.
 I wouldn’t touch it.”
 When she entered the room and saw that they were using, they fought for a long time before her girlfriend finally said, “If you love me, you’ll try it.”
 And that was the final straw.